mallardduck/immutable-read-file/README.md

 echo $step2->fgetc() .
 PHP_EOL; // " - The second character of your file
 echo $step2->fgetc() .
 PHP_EOL; // h - The third character of your file
 ```

+### Summary

+Comparing the ways that `fopen` and `SplFileObject` work we can see they are functionally identical to each other.
+However, this also highlights how they are different from `ImmutableReadFile`.

+When you use a method on either `fopen`/`SplFileObject` that returns content, then the current cursor position is incremented.
+That means when you run `fgetc` on these you'll always get either: the next character, or the EOF.

+However for `ImmutableReadFile`, these methods do not affect the cursor position.
+This means that if you run `fgetc`, you'll always get the same exact character.
+Only until you explicitly advance the byte position will you get a novel character.
+When that happens you're actually getting a new instance of `ImmutableFile` too.

 ## Testing